antononcube/RakuForPrediction-book/Articles/Using-DALL-E-models-in-Raku.md

 Here is a list of challenges to be addressed in order to facilitate the workflows outlined above:

-- How the Raku REPL sessions communicates with the DALL-E access "session"?
+- How the Raku REPL session communicates with the DALL-E access "session"?
 - How an image is displayed in:
     - Jupyter notebook
     - Markdown document